How to banish work from home burnout

 But sticking to a strict schedule and establishing boundaries can combat demotivation and help you to adopt a better mindset.

-If you work nine-to-five and usually spend an hour commuting, for instance, it can help to wake up and get dressed the same time you would if you were leaving the house.
+If you work nine-to-five and usually spend an hour commuting, for instance, it can help to wake up and get dressed at the same time you would if you were leaving the house.
 If you have extra time, instead of starting work excessively early, why not take a quick walk, savour that first cup of coffee, read a chapter of a book, or plan the rest of the day?

 It’s also important to make sure you’re not working well into the night to finish something that can wait until tomorrow.
 It might be tempting to quickly send an email while having dinner or watching TV if your laptop is lying next to you, but you wouldn’t do this if you’d left your workday at the office, so don’t do it in your own time.